Updated:

 Q: What are the consequences of non-compliance with PCI DSS?

-Q: What determines my PCI DSS compliance level?
+Q: How is PCI DSS compliance validated?